Support for Olympics hits new low in Japan — poll

 Tokyo 2020 organisers have said another delay is out of the question and are insisting the Games will go ahead despite a state of emergency declared in the greater Tokyo area this week over a surge in COVID-19 cases.

-In Sunday's national telephone poll, around 35 per cent of people told Kyodo they favoured outright cancellation, while some 45 per cent said the event should be postponed a second time.
+In yesterday's national telephone poll, around 35 per cent of people told Kyodo they favoured outright cancellation, while some 45 per cent said the event should be postponed a second time.

 The month-long emergency in the capital and surrounding regions is less strict than harsh lockdowns seen elsewhere in the world and primarily targets restaurants and bars, which have been asked to close early.